5 Remote Trends of 2022

 The present generation has had a blast typing, messaging, and using emoticons.
 Well, say hi to micro video-messaging with tools like Tool making it easy to record and edit short videos to provide concise messages.
 This has been perfect for HR departments communicating company updates without employees wondering if the short emotionless words mean something terrible.
 Video can transmit your emotions and composure while providing suggestions to a shy worker.
 You can find and choose an online video platform to share the created video.

 Then there is Zoom and video conferencing.
 Without Zoom, humanity wouldn’t have survived 2019-2020, not thanks to Skype and its old tech.
-Zoom went from 10 million users to 300 million in that period establishing itself as the new market leader.
+In addition, cloud call center solutions have also emerged as essential tools for businesses to manage remote customer service teams effectively.
 In contrast, new ventures like Loop lurk in the back with new virtual spaces that combine the workspace of Slack with the video conferencing of Zoom.
 That only makes us wonder what Microsoft and Meta have to offer in the next few years by creating the VR Metaverse for the workspace.

 About the Author